Queendom (TV series): 1st Preliminary Round: Representative Hit Song Battle (Episodes 1–2)

-For the assessment from the other Queendom acts, every act has to vote for an act that they believed to have performed better than them and also to have performed worse than them.
-A hidden rule is that an act also can choose not to vote (usually) for an act that is better than them.
-The 1st placed act gets the full 10,000 points, with each of the remaining acts getting points based on the proportions of the points obtained compared to the points obtained for the 1st placed act.
+For the Self-Assessment, every contestant has to vote for a team that they believe to have performed better than them (Up vote) and also to have performed worse than them (Down vote).
+A team may choose not to cast an Up vote if they believe that no team performed better than them.
+The Global Audience and Live Audience shall vote for their top two teams after watching all six performances.
+For each category, the 1st placed team gets the maximum number of points, while the remaining teams get the points based on the proportions of the votes obtained to the points obtained of the 1st placed team.

-2nd Preliminary Performances – Cover Song Battle (Episode 3–4)
+2nd Preliminary Round: Cover Song Battle (Episode 3–4)

 In the second preliminary performances, the six acts each performs a song from a fellow Queendom act that is rearranged into a different style.

 For the second preliminary performances, the points breakdown is calculated out of a maximum of 10,000 points for each act, and distributed based on: